-16 Lands within or in the proximity of fishing villages have been traditionally used for primary activities, ancillary to the occupation of fishing, these include fish drying, the docking and parking of boats, the mending of nets etc.

-While most villages are of pre-colonial or pre-urban origin, some villages settled later, or were resettled due to infrastructure projects or the series of reclamations that were carried out for city's growth and expansion.
+16 Lands within or in the proximity of nshing villages have been traditionally used for primary activities, ancillary to the occupation of fishing, these include fish drying, the docking and parking of boats, the mending of nets etc. 17 While most villages are of pre-colonial or pre-urban origin, some villages settled later, or were resettled due to infrastructure projects or the series of reclamations that were carried out for city's growth and expansion.
+18 The transition of the villages are of pre-to the project of the villages.

 18 The term 'Gaothan' is used to refer to that portion of the land of the village which is ordinarily used for settlement.
-The term "Gaothan" or "village site" also refers to land included within the site of a village, town or city.
+The term "Gaothan" or "village it?". site" also refers to land included within the site of a village, town or city.